 When doctors can detect lung cancer early, the rate of successful treatment increases.
 When the disease is detected at a later stage, it may have also spread to other parts of the body.

-Physicians will also recommend patients for a lung cancer screening based on their family history, if a patient is at least 50 years old and he or she has a history of smoking one pack per day for 20 years.
+Physicians will also recommend patients for a lung cancer screening based on their family history.

 Patients will go to a center that specializes in LDCT cancer screening and preparation will be similar to getting an X-ray.
 The CT scanner is a round-shaped device with a tunnel and table going through the middle.
 As the patient lies on the table, a gantry device with a mounted X-ray scanner and detector rotates to take multiple images.
 The table will move through the tunnel, while two-dimensional images from the scanner appear on a computer monitor in a separate room for a radiologist to review.